The $240 OnePlus Nord N200 5G arrives as an average phone with a great display | CNN Underscored

 The Blue Quantum finish appears as a frosted and smooth back with a lighter, almost ice white gradient on the rear top that flows into a deep navy.
 There’s a silver OnePlus logo that adds flair and a camera bump in the top left corner.
 The bottom features a USB-C port and somehow — against all odds — a headphone jack.

-OnePlus has packed a 5,000mAh battery inside, which delivers days of standby and easily enough to last a full day — even with the screen on close to full brightness.
+OnePlus has packed a 5,000mAh battery inside, which delivers days of standby and easily lasts a full day — even with the screen on close to full brightness.
 It’s pretty remarkable at this price point.
-The phone charges with the USB-C standard and, with a high-enough wattage brick, you’ll be able to fast charge or you can toss it onto a Qi-enabled wireless charging pad.
+The phone charges with the USB-C standard and, with a high enough wattage brick, you’ll be able to fast charge or you can toss it onto a Qi-enabled wireless charging pad.

 Let’s talk speed and photography